Begin Here, Remain Here (1)

-Many Christians today believe that saving faith consists in hearing the Good News of Jesus Christ and believing in Him for the forgiveness of sins and the gift of eternal life.
+Many Christians today believe that saving faith – full faith – consists of hearing, responding to, and continuing in the hope of the Good News of Jesus Christ.
+“Believe in the Lord Jesus Christ and you will be saved,” they explain.
+Just believe, and keep believing in the hope of forgiveness and eternal life.

 The heart of the Gospel

-Repentance is that voice in the conscience which speaks up when we have strayed from the holy and righteous and good Law of God, which He writes on the heart of all people (Rom.
-2.14, 15) and which He is daily renewing on the hearts of those to whom He has sent His Spirit (Ezek.
-36.26, 27).
-Repentance demands a change of thinking and feeling and attitude about some practice or practices.
-What we formerly accepted as normal – agreeable, if not entirely right – we now come to see, in the light of God’s truth, as shameful, wrong, and even despicable.
-Our purified conscience bears witness against us, and its call for repentance demands to be heard.
-In the face of Jesus’ holiness, we realize we could never be acceptable to Him so long as these practices continue unchecked.
-And in the light of His sacrificial suffering and death – occasioned by our wicked practices – repentance demands that we be done with these disgusting and disgraceful ways and find a new path for our lives.
+Repentance involves a change of thinking about a particular practice or practices, a change so dramatic that it leads us to renounce and forsake those practices.
+What we formerly accepted as normal – or, at least, agreeable, if only to us – we have now come to see in the light of God’s truth, as shameful, embarrassing, and even despicable – in other words, sinful (Rom.
+3.20).
+In the face of Jesus’ holiness, we realize we could never be acceptable to Him as long as these practices continue unchecked.
+And in the light of His sacrificial suffering and death – occasioned by our wicked practices – we want nothing more than to be done with these disgusting and disgraceful ways and to find a new path for our lives.

-There is no saving faith without repentance.
-Saving faith, as Paul indicates in our text, arises from repentance, and leads to good works of righteousness which are in keeping with repentance.
+There is no saving faith, no full faith, without repentance.
+Saving faith, as Paul indicates in our text, is accompanied by repentance and leads to good works of righteousness which are in keeping with ongoing repentance.
 But if there is no repentance, how can there be any good works in keeping with repentance?
-And if there are no good works, then, as James explains, our “faith” is dead, being unaccompanied by good works in keeping with repentance (Jms.
+And if there are no good works, then, as James explains, our “faith” is dead, since it does not bring forth evidence in the form of good works in keeping with repentance (Jms.
 2.14-26).

 Repentance is not much discussed, let alone practiced, among Christians these days.
-And the lack of teaching about repentance is a major hindrance to achieving a good conscience, one purified from dead works (Heb.
-9.14).
-The failure to take repentance seriously also helps to explain why our good works, such as they are, have not been sufficient to stem the tide of immorality that threatens to inundate all aspects of our society.
+And without repentance, there won’t be many good works bearing evidence of full faith in our lives.
+This helps to explain why our good works, such as they may be, have not been sufficiently conspicuous or powerful to stem the tide of immorality that threatens to inundate all aspects of our society.

 T. M. Moore